WTFAcademy/WTF-Blog/TheMorphing500/01 - The evolution of internet/readme.md

 It is also called the ‘‘Read-Write Web’’ or ‘‘Social Web’’ and here we are today (well, at least for now)

 It came with a shift in how the internet was used.
-We now enjoy a two-way communication.
-That is, you can do more than reading this post.
-You can comment, you can reply a comment.
+We now enjoy two-way communication.
+That is, you'll be able to do more than reading this post.
+You can comment, and you can reply to a comment.
 You can tell me if you understand what you’re reading or not.
 I’m able to know what to do better by also reading your comments and replies.
 In other words, there is more interaction, and this increases shared knowledge.

-Examples include: YouTube, Wikipedia, Facebook, Twitter and Blogsites.
+Examples include: YouTube, Wikipedia, Facebook, Twitter and other sites.

 Wait for it . .  . .